borregaio/react-portfolio/README.md

 ### Projects Page

 - Dynamically renders six instances of the Project component.
-- Project details are stored in a JSON file and imported into your project.
+- Project details are stored in a JSON file and imported into the Project component.

 ### Project Component